sachinjojode/SJ-Interactive-Lab-Hub/Lab 3/README.md

 You can also play audio files directly with `aplay filename`.
 Try typing `aplay lookdave.wav`.

-\*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\* (This shell file should be saved to your own repo for this lab.)
+\*\***Write your own shell file to use your favorite of these TTS engines to have your Pi greet you by name.**\*\*

+I made a shell file called hello_person.sh which says the persons name and says it is at your assistance.

 ---
 Bonus: